arieee/PyMoves/README.md

-#get time data spent on staying somewhere and your activity data from Moves API
+#python library to get staying time and your activity data easily from Moves API

 ## Example Usage